grind-rip/grind-rip-site/site/content/journal.md

 ## 2024-12-29

 * Damn.
 I had a lot of unfinished LeetCode problems.
-What's interesting though, is even after 10 months of zero studing, I'm still much better than when I started back in January 2024.
+What's interesting though, is even after 10 months of zero studying, I'm still much better than when I started back in January 2024.
 For example, I have a much better intuition around dynamic programming.
 Case in point, completed [House Robber](/leetcode/house_robber).

 ## 2024-12-30